skx/dotfiles/.emacs.d/init.md

 ```

 "`*.ino`" files are used by the Arduino IDE to compile code, and
-this is really just C++ with magic-wrapping:
+these files are C++ with magic-wrapping to make compilation happen:

 ```lisp
     ;; Arduino input-files.